 And this is exactly true.
-According to studies at Cornell University, foods that were labeled low-fat encouraged people to eat 50% more.
+According to studies at Journal of Marketing Research, foods that were labeled low-fat encouraged people to eat 50% more.
 They often underestimated the actual calories of these products thus ended up eating more calories.
 So these light and low calorie drinks and cocktails can actually make you drink more and consume more calories which is the opposite of the point, right?

 So the bottom line is, when it comes to low-calorie alcohol, it is because it is lower in calories.
 Unless these companies have somehow become magicians and have taken the calories out of alcohol itself, the only calories coming from vodka or any hard alcohols..is alcohol.
 The same goes for wines and beers.
 Less calories..less alcohol.

 Instead of investing twice as much on half the alcohol, enjoy the real thing, and all in moderation.
 The recommendation is one drink per day for women and two for men.
 I think this infographic from Greatist is a great and easy way to see the calories of regular drinks to see the best choices out there without the low-cal or skinny label.

 Join in on the fun by linking up below or checking out all the other topics!

 Join in an awesome nutrition link-up happening at 3 different blogs the first Friday of each month!

 Amanda at Diary of a Semi-Health Nut